Can an entrepreneur learn from books and the academic study of entrepreneurship?

-Tell me about the books you’ve picked.
+Tell me about the books about entrepreneurship you’ve picked.
 Is there a story you had in mind with these particular choices?

 Entrepreneurship is difficult to define and a diverse area of interest, both in terms of practice and in terms of scholarly work.
 So, what I tried to do in choosing my books, is to deliberately bring in books of very different authors, very different audiences, and very different approaches.
 Not everybody would consider every book to be about entrepreneurship, and different people will have different views on what ‘entrepreneurship’ is and what it isn’t, but the point of the selection of books is to bring in the incredible diversity of thought that is out there and the benefit that we can get from different kinds of inspiration.

-Let’s find out a bit more as we go through the books.
-Your first choice is The Discoverers (1983) by Daniel J. Boorstin.
+Let’s find out a bit more as we go through the books, the first of which isn’t obviously about entrepreneurship.
+It’s called The Discoverers (1983) and it’s by Daniel J. Boorstin.
 I haven’t read it, but it’s supposed to be amazing.

 This is probably the least obvious pick of the five, but it is the book that I often recommend to students who come to me with a true curiosity.
 It’s arguably more about innovation than about entrepreneurship per se.
 (Here we already have a question about whether entrepreneurs are innovators.
 Yes, a lot of them are, but not all of them.
 Are all innovators entrepreneurs?
 Absolutely not!)

 The Discoverers is about the origin of a lot of entrepreneurial activity, which is human curiosity.
 It’s an amazing book that covers several thousands of years in human history.